Amber Kolesar, MSN, CCRN-KInstructor

 Ms. Kolesar has a special interest in critical care and medical-surgical nursing.
 Research interests include strengthening the learning experience for undergraduate students, simulation and providing high quality feedback to students.
 Her scholarly work focuses on creating a dynamic learning experience for students.
 She is a member of the Pennsylvania State Nurses Association, American Academy of Critical Care Nurses, Sigma Theta Tau, Epsilon Phi Chapter and the Duquesne University School of Nursing Alumni Association.

-Ms. Kolesar demonstrates a passion for educating nursing students and fostering critical thinking in a challenging but supportive manner.
-Her most recent course responsibilities include Fundamentals of Nursing Practice and Clinical Ethics, Adult Health and Illness, Pharmacology, Evidence Based Practice and Pathophysiology.
+She demonstrates a passion for educating nursing students and fostering critical thinking in a challenging but supportive manner.
+Her most recent course responsibilities include Fundamentals of Nursing Practice and Clinical Ethics, Adult Health and Illness and Pathophysiology.

 Research interests include simulation and providing high quality feedback to nursing students.
-Currently involved in medication administration simulation project.
+She is also interested in the impact that service-learning trips has on undergraduate students.

 Making Feedback Count (2016).
 UPMC 8th Annual Best Practices in Nursing Education Conference.
 Pittsburgh, PA.